Egypt–Greece relations: Cooperation

 The two states cooperate in the fields of trade, maritime, energy, culture and tourism, with Greece being the 4th largest European investor in Egypt, with over 208 Greek companies being active in the Egyptian market, while Egypt is Greece's 6th biggest trading partner.

 Tripartite summits

 Greece and Egypt hold tripartite summits on an annual basis along with Cyprus, within the framework of tripartite cooperation mechanism that was agreed between the three Mediterranean countries in 2014.
 These summits aim at enhancing cooperation between the three countries in politics, military, security, trade, economy, energy, gas, electricity, tourism, transport, agriculture and environment, and follow up on projects being implemented within the cooperation mechanism framework.
 It, also, seeks to enhance the distinguished relations among the three countries.
-As of 2021, 9 such tripartite summits were held with the latest being at Athens.
+As of 2025, 10 such tripartite summits were held with the latest being at Cairo.

 Notable summits

 First tripartite summit in Cairo

 Egyptian President Abdel Fattah el-Sisi, Cypriot President Nicos Anastasiades, and Greek Prime Minister Antonis Samaras held a tripartite summit in Cairo at 8 November 2014, where the leaders of the three countries tackled the ongoing issues in the region of Middle East and the East Mediterranean Sea, and the three heads of governments agreed to intensify the cooperation between the three countries in economy, security, tourism and energy, as well as defining the common maritime borders and the EEZ in the Mediterranean Sea.

 In the Cairo Summit, the governments of Greece and Cyprus condemned the terrorist attacks in Egyptian territory and the Mount Sinai, expressed political support to the Egyptian government, and agreed on mutual support between the three countries in international organizations and forums, with Greece and Cyprus advocating Egypt's positions in the European Union.

 El-Sisi, Anastasiades and Samaras agreed to further encourage the foreign investments to the Egyptian economy and infrastructure, which suffered by the uprisings of Arab Spring, and to participate in the 2015 Cairo Economic Conference.